Methodology & Accuracy

 MEET PEOPLE WHERE THEY ARE – ONLINE AND ON THE GO

-Change Research’s methodology is unique from any other pollster’s approach.
-We recruit respondents through a combination of online platforms, including digital ads and text messaging, to participate in online polls.
-We never use panels or incentivize respondents.
+Change Research’s methodology is unique.
+We recruit respondents through a combination of methods, including digital ads, text messaging, and selective panels, to participate in online polls.

 As we are collecting survey responses, Change Research’s Dynamic Online Sampling Engine adjusts our targeting to ensure a sample that accurately reflects the electorate or population, including populations that are traditionally underrepresented in polling.